Injac/ExGrip.WinRT.Logging/readme.md

         using Windows.UI.Xaml.Input;
         using Windows.UI.Xaml.Media;
         using Windows.UI.Xaml.Navigation;
-        using ExGrip.WinRT.Logging.Helpers;
-        using ExGrip.WinRT.Logging.Sessions;
-        using ExGrip.WinRT.Logging.Channels;
-        using Windows.Storage;
-        using ExGrip.WinRT.Logging;
-        using System.Threading.Tasks;

-        // The Blank Page item template is documented at http://go.microsoft.com/fwlink/?LinkId=234238
+        // The Blank Page item template is documented at http://go.microsoft.com/fwlink/?LinkId=391641

-        namespace Logger {
+        namespace LoggerPhone {
             /// <summary>
             /// An empty page that can be used on its own or navigated to within a Frame.
             /// </summary>
             public sealed partial class MainPage : Page {
                 public MainPage() {
                     this.InitializeComponent();

+                    this.NavigationCacheMode = NavigationCacheMode.Required;
+                }

+                /// <summary>
+                /// Invoked when this page is about to be displayed in a Frame.
+                /// </summary>
+                /// <param name="e">Event data that describes how this page was reached.
+                /// This parameter is typically used to configure the page.</param>
+                protected override void OnNavigatedTo(NavigationEventArgs e) {
+                    // TODO: Prepare page for display here.

+                    // TODO: If your application contains multiple pages, ensure that you are
+                    // handling the hardware Back button by registering for the
+                    // Windows.Phone.UI.Input.HardwareButtons.BackPressed event.
+                    // If you are using the NavigationHelper provided by some templates,
+                    // this event is handled for you.
                 }
                 private async void Button_Click(object sender, RoutedEventArgs e) {

                     //Get  the LoggingSession instance